I'm a Lady (album): Background, content and release

-In 1971, Bette Smith was a elementary school teacher in New Carlisle, Ohio.
-Musically-inclined, she often created songs for her students to sing while they were in class.
+In 1971, Bette Smith was an elementary school teacher in New Carlisle, Ohio.
+Musically inclined, she often created songs for her students to sing while they were in class.
 Smith eventually began singing at functions outside of school and developed a following.
 With the assistance of husband Ken Smith, she went to Nashville, Tennessee to record her first studio album titled I'm a Lady.
 The project was produced by Floyd Whited and engineered by Brian Fisher.
 The album was a collection of 12 tracks.
 Nine of the album's songs were written by Smith herself, including "Ode to the Confessor" and "Say You Love Me".
 I'm a Lady also included covers of gospel songs, such as "In the Garden".

 I'm a Lady was released in 1971 on Nashville North Records.
 It was originally issued as a vinyl LP, containing six songs on each side.
 The album's title track was spawned as its only single, which was released in July 1971 on Sugar Hill Records.
 Smith continued to maintain her full-time teaching career following the record's release and continued performing shows in the Ohio area.
 In subsequent years, she would later adopt the stage name of Margo Smith and have commercial success as a country music artist during the late 1970s.